katharinalisalin/demo-bug-template/docs/Documentation/change-request.md

 idea is relevant to Material for MkDocs and no other dependencies.

 -   __Outline the goal, not the method__ - clearly state what you want to achieve, not how you plan to achieve it.
-If you already have an idea of how to execute your idea, you can describe it in another field below.
+If you already have an idea of an execution of your idea, you can describe it in another field below.

 -   __Short and straightforward__ – be brief and to the point when describing
 your idea, there is no need to over-describe it.